natersoz/nrf/docs/nordic/NORDIC.md

 + `NRF_SECTION_ITEM_GET()` using the `__start_` and `section_name`,
   extract the data pointer from the section name.
 + `NRF_SECTION_ITEM_COUNT()` The number of data nodes within the section.
++ A simplified yet completely functional example of dispatching the Nordic events is now part of the code base.
+See ble/nordic_ble_stack_observer.cc

 #### `.sdh_soc_observers`